YJDave/loklak_python_api/README.rst

 To use the loklak app, first an object of the loklak type needs to be created.
 Do the following to install the ``pip`` module and add it to your ``requirements`` for the application.
+Currently our pip package is supported for python2.7 and lower venv versions.
+Will be supported in python3 version soon!

 ``pip install python-loklak-api``